Early Childhood and Parent Education

 The First 36 Project is a program designed to help Parent & Me educators in Jewish schools deepen their knowledge and understanding of social and emotional development among children in their first three years of life.
 Contact Leslie Silverstein at 323-761-8648 for additional information.

 Professional Development opportunities for educators in Jewish early childhood programs are available throughout the year.
-Contact Director of Continuing Professional Development Janice Tytell at 323-761-8623 for further information.
+For information about the Bebe Feuerstein Simon Early Childhood Conference and the BJE Directors Network contact at Carly Rosenstein at 323-761-8623 for further information.

 BJE-Affiliated Early Childhood Centers with links to their websites by location.
 Click here for a PDF list with contact information.